Ryu0w0/APGAN/README.md

 # Attention Progressive growing of GAN
 A PyTorch implementation of Attention Progressive growing of GAN (APGAN).
 It is runnable with CelebA dataset.
-It would be helpful for those seeking the implementation of Progressive GAN (PGAN) or Self-Attention GAN (SAGAN).
+This repository would be helpful for those seeking the implementation of Progressive GAN (PGAN) or Self-Attention GAN (SAGAN).
 # Description
 ## APGAN
 This model was proposed by Ali, Mohamed and Mahdy (2019).
 APGAN incorporates techniques from PGAN (Karras et al., 2018) and SAGAN (Zhang et al., 2019) as below;